vertxxyz/vertxxyz/README.md

 ### Unity Troubleshooting
 I maintain a small website for troubleshooting basic Unity issues that beginners often ask on the Unity Discord [here](https://help.vertx.xyz).
+It can be contributed to [here](https://github.com/vertxxyz/help.vertx.xyz).

 ### Me
 🎵 Come join me on [Bandcamp](https://bandcamp.com/vertx)